Simtokha Dzong: Features

 The dzong, covering an area of about 60 m2, has only one entry gate from the south while in the past it was on the west.
 The dzong built over three floors is covered on the exterior at the lowest level with prayer wheels where there is also an array of 300 carvings made of slate which depict saints and philosophers.
 The main lhakhang (chapel) has a large image of the Sakyamuni (Buddha), with images of eight bodhisattvas on both sides.
-There are many dark mural paintings within this lakhang which are said to be some of the oldest in Bhutan.
-The chapel to the west of the main Lhakahan has images of Chenresig, green and white Taras (designated as both green and white).
+There are many dark mural paintings within this lhakhang which are said to be some of the oldest in Bhutan.
+The chapel to the west of the main Lhakhang has images of Chenresig, green and white Taras (designated as both green and white).
 There is also an old painting of Zhabdrung Ngawang Namgyal, the founder of the dzong which was cleaned in 1995 but still shows signs of cracks.
 Also seen on the pillars of the eastern goenkhang are the tiger's tails and guns.
 There are chapels dedicated to the Yeshe Goennpo (Mahakala) and Pelden Lhamo, the protector deities of Bhutan.